KevinWang94/KevinWang94.github.io/_posts/2017-11-11-EasterIsland4.md

 But given the flight's duration, it didn't really matter.
 And we were just thankful to have made it to Buenos Aires without any delay (albeit having missed out on our Andes views).
+This was really one of the most depressing travel days I've ever done, but hopefully the last two days of our vacation would be better!